Can You Buy a Home in NYC Without a Credit Check?

 • Real estate agents

-Another reason to work with a real estate agent is getting access to an MLS (Multiple Listing Services) database (where brokers can see the listings of other brokers), which will widen your pool of property options.
+Another reason to work with a real estate agent is to get access to an MLS (Multiple Listing Services) database (where brokers can see the listings of other brokers), which will widen your pool of property options.

 Types of auctions